dimforge/ncollide/book/ray_casting/acceleration_structures.md

 #### Using a BVT

-## Complete working example
+## Example

-Here is an example that sets up a scene using a `BVT`, and casts some rays on it.
+Here is an example that sets up a `BVT`, and casts some rays on it.

 ##### 3D